Axiom's Workplace Wellness Program: From Little Things, Big Things Grow

 Seeking Support and Guidance

-Rewind a few months and Megan and the team had just finished workplace mental health training, delivered by Black Dog Institute and proudly funded by NSW Government.
+Rewind a few months and the team had just finished workplace mental health training, delivered by Black Dog Institute and proudly funded by NSW Government.

 “I wanted to do more, but didn’t know where to start,” she says.
 “I saw an opportunity for some government funded coaching with a consulting organisational called Transitioning Well and thought, ‘Let’s give it a go’.

-Megan registered and was connected with her free workplace mental health coach, Sarah Alwyn, who helped Megan transform her ideas into actionable steps.
+Axiom registered and was connected with her free workplace mental health coach, Sarah Alwyn, who helped the team transform her ideas into actionable steps.

-Sarah gave Megan insights on how to effectively integrate mental health initiatives into the workplace.
+Sarah gave Axiom's HR Team insights on how to effectively integrate mental health initiatives into the workplace.

 “Sarah brought it back to a point where you could understand what was needed.
 She broke it into bite sized pieces.”